 Emergency Medical Services

 User fees for ambulance service, whether it includes transport to the hospital or immediate assessment and treatment from an EMS crew member on site, are in effect.
-These user fees have changed, effective April 1, 2009.
-Changes include being charged for cancelled calls (when there is a 9-1-1 call but the patient does not need to be transported to a hospital) and interfacility transfers.
+These user feeshave changed effective January 1, 2015.